dubs10/jslearningmap/README.md

 - Inhabitant image filename.
 Upload a small JPEG or PNG of constant height to the content/people/ directory.
 Store only the filename in the database.

 ### Database table structure
-Here how this metadata mentioned above is stored in MySQL tables.
+Here's how this metadata mentioned above is stored in MySQL tables.

 Table `learningmap_hotspot_main` contains:
 - `hotspotID` varchar(255) : unique string identifier for hotspot, matching entry definition in map configuration